shargon/design-notes/NDX-DN01 - NEO Developer Experience.md

 to name a few), the NEO platform enables developers to build Smart Contracts using a language they already know instead of forcing them to learn something new.

-While improving the core NEO platform capability is a critical task, this Design Note and others that follow in the series are focused on the NEO developer experience.
-As such, they will be more focused on the simplicity side of the platform
+While improving the core NEO platform capability is a critical task, this design note and others that follow in the NDX series are focused on delivering a world-class developer experience for the core NEO platform.
+As such, they will be primarily focused on simplifying a Smart Economy developer's life rather than detailing new capabilities of the core NEO platform itself.

-Note, Design Notes related to the NEO Developer Experience will be prefixed with "NDX" (i.e. NEO Developer eXperience).

 ## Developing for the Smart Economy